Skip to main content Skip to secondary navigation

 Definitions

 • Party: A party is defined as an event held primarily for the purposes of socializing, or an event where alcohol is present.
-All parties hosted or co-hosted by a student group(s) must be registered and approved by the Party Review Committee.
+Parties for larger groups and/or with alcohol require both extra attention and planning.
+All parties hosted or co-hosted by a student group(s) must be registered and go before by the Party Review Committee.

 • EANABs (Equally Attractive Non-Alcoholic Beverages): refers to beverages that are appealing alternatives to alcoholic beverages and contribute to an inclusive and inviting experience for non-drinkers and those who choose not to drink alcohol at a registered party.

-• Primary/Secondary Coordinator: student group members responsible for coordinating party logistics, including registration and serving as the primary points of contact during the party.
-Primary/Secondary Coordinators are expected to intervene if they observe a policy violation during the party and are expected to participate in any investigations into alleged violations that occurred at the party.
+• Primary Coordinator: student group or House member(s) responsible for coordinating party logistics, including registration, and serving as the primary points of contact during the party.
+Primary Coordinators are expected to intervene if they observe a policy violation during the party and are expected to participate in any investigations into alleged violations that occurred at the party.

 • University advisor/liaison: a professional staff or faculty member designated to provide ongoing support and guidance to a student group.